Release Notes: What's new on Action Network

 - Email wrappers now have names and can be autogenerated from a logo image, and further customized with HTML.

-- The email wrapper you want to use can be set when previewing your mass email or in the "Response Options" tab of your action's manage page for autoresponse emails.
+- The email wrapper you want to use can be set when previewing your mass email or in the "Responses" tab of your action's manage page for autoresponse emails.

 - Partners can now create multiple page wrappers for each account or group they control, including adding new wrappers, deleting them, and setting one as a default.